ComputeJason/tayaria-warranty-be/README.md

 }
 ```
 **Response**: Returns created warranty with `id`, `purchase_date`, `expiry_date`, and `is_used` (default: `false`)

+**Email Confirmation**: If an email is provided, a confirmation email will be sent automatically with warranty details and important terms.

 #### Get Warranties by Car Plate
 ```